 Common Skin Issues With Simple Solutions

 For the most part, these three skin conditions have relatively easy fixes.
-As long as you maintain clean and appropriate living quarters, a well-balanced diet, and check up on your reptile pets regularly, your scaly soulmate should live a long and happy life.
+At Vetericyn, we believe that as long as you maintain clean and appropriate living quarters, a well-balanced diet, and check up on your reptile pets regularly, your scaly soulmate should live a long and happy life.

 - Pet Place.
 Dysecdysis – Shedding Problems. https://www.petplace.com/article/reptiles/pet-health/small-pet-health/reptile-small-pet-health/dysecdysis-shedding-problems/

 - Reptiles Magazine.
 Diagnosing And Treating Dysecdysis aka Retained Shed. https://www.reptilesmagazine.com/diagnosing-and-treating-dysecdysis-aka-retained-shed/

 - Veterinarian Information Network.
 Abscesses in Reptiles. https://veterinarypartner.vin.com/default.aspx?pid=19239&catId=102919&id=9003821

 - Reptiles Magazine.
 How to Recgonize and Treat Reptile Ectoparasites. https://www.reptilesmagazine.com/how-to-recognize-and-treat-reptile-ectoparasites/